maxio-com/ab-typescript-sdk/doc/controllers/custom-fields.md

 ## Custom Fields: Metadata Intro

-**Chargify refers to Custom Fields in the API documentation as metafields and metadata.** Within the Chargify UI, metadata and metafields are grouped together under the umbrella of "Custom Fields."
+**Advanced Billing refers to Custom Fields in the API documentation as metafields and metadata.** Within the Advanced Billing UI, metadata and metafields are grouped together under the umbrella of "Custom Fields."
 All of our UI-based documentation that references custom fields will not cite the terminology metafields or metadata.

 + **Metafield is the custom field**
 + **Metadata is the data populating the custom field.**

-Chargify Metafields are used to add meaningful attributes to subscription and customer resources.
-Full documentation on how to create Custom Fields in the Chargify UI can be located [here](https://chargify.zendesk.com/hc/en-us/articles/4407659856411).
-For additional documentation on how to record data within custom fields, please see our subscription-based documentation [here.](https://chargify.zendesk.com/hc/en-us/articles/4407884887835#custom-fields)
+Advanced Billing Metafields are used to add meaningful attributes to subscription and customer resources.
+Full documentation on how to create Custom Fields in the Advanced Billing UI can be located [here](https://maxio.zendesk.com/hc/en-us/articles/24266164865677-Custom-Fields-Overview).
+For additional documentation on how to record data within custom fields, please see our subscription-based documentation [here.](https://maxio.zendesk.com/hc/en-us/articles/24251701302925-Subscription-Summary-Custom-Fields-Tab)

 Metadata is associated to a customer or subscription, and corresponds to a Metafield.
 When creating a new metadata object for a given record, **if the metafield is not present it will be created**.